Sumitomo copper affair: Different schemes to recoup losses

 With the false commercial justification established, Hamanaka established a massive long copper futures contract position on the LME through an account established at Merrill Lynch for Global and through other small brokers.
-By September 1995, Sumitomo possessed two million metric tons of copper in the form of futures contracts, and nearly one half of LME Copper warrants.
+By September 1995, Sumitomo possessed two million tonnes of copper in the form of futures contracts, and nearly one half of LME Copper warrants.
 At this point, Hamanaka began to take delivery of copper warrants from expiring LME Copper contracts, which consolidated his control over the copper cash market.
 By November 24, 1995, Hamanaka controlled 93% of LME Copper warrants, and a dominant position in the LME Copper futures contract market.
 This forced traders who were short LME Copper futures, and who could not deliver physical copper, to purchase LME Copper futures from Hamanaka at high prices near the expiry of the contract to offset their position.

-Hamanaka's dealings with David Threlkeld resulted in two attempts to warn the LME on Hamanaka's trading practices.
+Hamanaka's dealings with David Threlkeld resulted in two attempts to warn the LME about Hamanaka's trading practices.
 Threlkeld's company, DLT Inc, traded copper for Hamanaka, and Paul Scully, a DLT employee, warned Threlkeld about problems in Hamanaka's trading practices in 1991.
 Scully would die in a July 1991 fire, which raised suspicions in 1996 after Hamanaka's fraudulent trading became public; however, two investigations ruled the fire was accidental.
 Threlkeld had separately received faxes from Hamanaka requesting to document $500 million of non-existent trades on DLT letterhead.
 Threlkeld refused, and complained to the LME.
 The LME discussed the letter with the Securities and Investments Board and Sumitomo management.
 Ultimately the LME decided it did not have jurisdiction to bring enforcement action against Hamanaka, but the LME did pressure Sumitomo to release Hamanaka's letter to the public, which did not result in any repercussions to Hamanaka at the time.
 Threlkeld separately confronted two of his employees in the DLT London office, Charles Vincent and Ashley Levett.
 Threlkeld subsequently fired Vincent, and Levett quit DLT.
 The two traders founded Winchester Commodities Group afterwards.

-Role of US Banks
+Role of US banks

-US Banks made loans to Hamanaka, sometimes in the form of unusual loan arrangements, that allowed Hamanaka to cover his losses and prolong his trading activity.
+US banks made loans to Hamanaka, sometimes in the form of unusual loan arrangements, that allowed Hamanaka to cover his losses and prolong his trading activity.
 As Hamanaka accumulated trading losses, he borrowed money to extend his positions or to hide losses.
 More than a dozen brokers at the LME had each extended on average US$150 million as credit lines to Hamanaka by mid-1993, and he faced difficulties obtaining more credit.
 To continue his activities, Hamanaka started borrowing from US banks in 1994.
 J.P.
 Morgan extended about US$400 million of credit to Hamanaka, and Chase Manhattan extended US$500 million.
 Separately, Merrill Lynch lent Hamanaka US$500 million to purchase copper warrants, and US$100 million in Commodity Inventory Purchase Obligations.
 Without credit from US banks, Hamanaka might not have been able to hide his losses for as long as he did, which might have led to the discovery of his trading schemes much sooner and reduced the eventual losses to Sumitomo.